-Bordering the Berlin Wall, Kreuzberg borough was home to students, artists, leftist radicals and a large Turkish population throughout the 1960s-1080s.
+Bordering the Berlin Wall, Berlin Kreuzberg borough was home to students, artists, leftist radicals and a large Turkish population throughout the 1960s-1080s.
 When the wall fell, the area became, once again, the center of Berlin.
-Though Kruezberg is still an eclectic area, rising rents are making it increasingly difficult for alternative businesses and artists to survive in the area.
+Though Kreuzberg is still an eclectic area, rising rents are making it increasingly difficult for alternative businesses and artists to survive in the area.

 Kreuzberg is home to the largest Turkish population in Germany as well as a plethora of unique shops and some of the best eats I had during my trip.
 I also suggest checking out the following vibrant Berlin areas for a multifarious smattering of boutiques, cafes, and local culture: Oranienstrasse, Görlitzer Park, Oberbaumbrücke Bridge, and Bergmannstrasse.

 Oranienstrasse is home to one of the liveliest stretches of cafes and shops in Berlin.
 Due north of the Kottbusser Tor (U) subway stop (from Erkelenzdamm for two blocks east to Mariannenstrasse), you’ll find everything from bookstores to camp gay bars, clothing boutiques and Turkish imbisses.
 Near Heinrichplatz, at the intersection of Oranienstrasse and Adalbertstrasse, there is another wonderful grouping of cafes and bars.

 I enjoyed a leisurely lunch at Bateau Ivre, a bar and café serving earthy, delectable plates at reasonable prices – I had the beet and cambazola quiche and orange almond ginger soup with a glass of rose, which ended up being my most memorable meal of the trip.